wecodemore/wpstarter/README.md

  - John P. Bloch [WordPress package](https://github.com/johnpbloch/wordpress)
  - [Dotenv](https://github.com/vlucas/phpdotenv) by Vance Lucas

+# Contributing

+Contributions are very welcome.

+Suggested flow:

+ - Open an issue to discuss the fix / improvement.
+Might not be needed for trivial things.
+ - Fork the repo and create a feature/bug-fix branch from `dev` branch.
+For trivial changes you might want to work directly on forked `dev` branch.
+ - Send a PR to `dev` branch

 # Security Issues

 If you have identified a security issue, please email **giuseppe.mazzapica [at] gmail.com** and do not